gcc-mirror/gcc/gcc/config/aarch64/aarch64-simd.md

 ;; the lower architectural lanes of the vector, for these patterns we want ;; to always treat "hi" as referring to the higher architectural lanes.
-;; Consequently, while the patterns below look inconsistent with our ;; other big-endian patterns their behaviour is as required.
+;; Consequently, while the patterns below look inconsistent with our ;; other big-endian patterns their behavior is as required.

 (define_expand "vec_unpacks_lo_<mode>"
   [(match_operand:<VWIDE> 0 "register_operand" "")